 How to Become a Behavioral Psychologist

 Responsibilities

-• Lead continuing therapy sessions to help patients understand and change their behavior and apply their treatment plan.
+Lead behavioral psychology therapy sessions to help patients understand and change their behavior and apply their treatment plan.

-• Collaborate with other psychologists and healthcare professionals to implement treatment plans.
+Collaborate with other behavioral psychologists and healthcare professionals to implement treatment plans.

 Related Fields

-Although you need a doctorate to obtain a state license, a behavioral psychology degree can lead to other career paths outside the field of psychology.
-Graduates with a bachelor's or master's degree often find alternative employment opportunities in education, business, human resources, social services, and criminal justice.
+Although you need a doctorate to obtain a state license to practice behavioral psychology, a behavioral psychology degree can lead to other career paths outside the field of psychology.
+Graduates with a bachelor’s or master’s degree often find alternative employment opportunities in education, business, human resources, social services, and criminal justice.

+How to Become a Behavioral Psychologist